djeada/Parallel-And-Concurrent-Programming/README.md

 Each process is given:

-- time to use the processor
+- time to use the processor,
-- computer memory
+- share of computer memory,
-- disks
+- access to the hard drive.

 The operating system maintains a table known as the process table to keep track of the status of all processes.
 Every process is documented in this table, along with the resources it employs and the current status of the process.